securityfirst/tent-content/contents_en/operations/protests/beginner/dealing-with-crushes.md

-[Title]: # (Dealing with Crushes)
+[Title]: # (Crushes)
 [Order]: # (7)

-# Dealing with Crushes

-Crushing in crowds or police charges can be dangerous even as a bystander.
-You can mitigate the danger by taking the following precautions:

-*   Take someone else with you.
+Crowds pressing together in a crush can be dangerous, even to bystanders.

+A police charge, or an unpredictable crowd, can easily cause a crush during a protest.

+## Avoid a crush

+### Stay together

+*   Go in a team;
+*   Ensure good communication channels;
-*   Ensure there are good working communication channels between everyone in your team, and that everybody's location is known at all times.
+*	Ensure everyone's location is known at all times.

+### Watch from afar

-*   Unless you absolutely need to be in the crowd, retreat to a safe vantage point, e.g. an upstairs window of a nearby building with permission of the owner.
+Find a safe vantage point, such as an upstairs window (seek permission).

+### Prepare a getaway

-*   Park vehicles in accessible location, positioned for easy departure.
-Plan positions including emergency escape routes and fallback plans.
+*   Park vehicles in an accessible location for easy departure.
+*	Plan emergency escape routes and meeting points.
-*	Stay alert to changes in situation and leave if crowd behaviour becomes unpredictable.
+*	Stay alert to crowd behaviour.
+*	Leave as soon as the crowd becomes unpredictable.
-*   Wear clothing and footwear that will enable easy movement around any debris.
-Do not wear high heels or open toed shoes.
+*   Wear loose or outdoor clothing and footwear to move fast, even if there is debris.

+*Do not wear high heels or open-toed shoes.*